akirov/ImgMatch/README.md

 - Implement image signature module: can use TensofFlow C++ library with a pre-trained in Pyhton neural network to create image signatures.
-  Or use OpenCV ML methods
+  Or use OpenCV ML methods.

-- Implement face matching module
+- Implement face matching module.

 - OpenCL/CUDA optimizations.